-This Office of Federal Contract Compliance Programs (OFCCP) notice informs covered federal contractors of the date by which they must begin using the 2006–2010 EEO Tabulation (2010 EEO Tab) to develop their written affirmative action programs (AAPs).
-On November 29, 2012, the United States Census Bureau released the 2010 EEO Tab to the public.
-This EEO Tab replaces the Census 2000 Special EEO File that OFCCP and covered federal contractors began using in January 2005.
+This Office of Federal Contract Compliance Programs (OFCCP) notice informs covered federal contractors that they must begin using the 2014–2018 EEO Tabulation (2018 EEO Tab) to develop all written affirmative action programs (AAPs) that commence on or after January 1, 2022.

 OFCCP regulations require covered federal supply and service contractors to prepare and maintain AAPs designed to ensure equal employment opportunity.
 One key requirement of an AAP is the determination of the availability of qualified minorities and women for the contractor’s job openings.
-Availability determinations are used to "establish benchmark[s] against which the demographic composition of the contractor’s incumbent workforce can be compared in order to determine whether barriers to equal employment opportunity may exist within particular job groups.”
+Availability determinations are used “to establish benchmark[s] against which the demographic composition of the contractor’s incumbent workforce can be compared in order to determine whether barriers to equal employment opportunity may exist within particular job groups.”
 41 CFR 60-2.14(a).

-To determine availability estimates, OFCCP requires contractors to “use the most current and discrete statistical information available,” which includes “census data, data from local job service offices, and data from colleges or other training institutions.”
+To determine availability, OFCCP requires contractors to “use the most current and discrete statistical information available,” which includes “census data, data from local job service offices, and data from colleges or other training institutions.”
 41 CFR 60-2.14(d).
-To assist contractors in this task, and because OFCCP uses Census Bureau data to assess contractors’ compliance with its regulations, OFCCP co-sponsored the development of the 2010 EEO Tabulation, as part of a consortium of federal agencies.1 This data file, containing information on 488 occupations, is similar to the Special EEO File created following the 2000 decennial census.
+To assist contractors in this task, and because OFCCP uses census data to assess contractors’ compliance with its regulations, OFCCP co-sponsored the development of the 2018 EEO Tab as part of a consortium of federal agencies.
+The consortium of federal agencies consists of OFCCP, the Department of Justice, the Equal Employment Opportunity Commission, and the Office of Personnel Management.

 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.